xbarat/lang-select/README.md

 2. Present those items in an interactive selector
 3. Use various selection interfaces (internal, fzf, overlay, etc.)
 4. Select single items or multiple items at once
+5. Extract hierarchical structure and section organization from complex text (v0.6.0+)

 It's especially useful for interactive chat applications where you want to let users select from options provided by an LLM.